k-koech/password_locker/README.md

     - Download a file in the code section to the desired folder
     - Extract the files
     - Open the folder with vs code.
-    - Run the code in vs code.
+    - Run the code in vs code
     - And you are all done
 The application has no backend.
 Just frontend.